ETS-Android2/Car_Assistant/README.md

 model trained on the [COCO dataset](http://cocodataset.org/).
 These instructions walk you through building and running the demo on an Android device.

-This project is just lite version of Self Driving Cars ML project(https://github.com/dylan-007/Self-driving-cars).
+This project is just lite version of [Self Driving Cars ML project](https://github.com/dylan-007/Self-driving-cars/tree/final-mini-project).
 This application Detects objects like car, bus, truck and gives warning alert if object is very closed wich is approximately 5 meteres from camera.